 Reduced network effect of dominant marketplaces: The proposed function would help level the playing field for Rarible by reducing the network effect and moat around dominant marketplaces.
 This would make it easier for Rarible to compete with larger platforms (OpenSea), enabling it to capture a greater share of the market.

 Lower gas fees: Globally speaking, reducing total transactions in the network (removing the approval/listing asset transaction) without actually reducing activity taking place helps stabilize gas prices and makes the system more efficient.
 Locally, it reduces gas fees for token sellers on Rarible listing an asset down to 0.
 The estimated pennies more in gas fees for buyers to purchase the asset may be offset by the reduced congestion in global gas fees especially as adoption scales.
-Overall the marketplace costs spent in gas fees is fewer in total and thus saves users more money they could otherwise spend on purchases.
+Overall, the marketplace costs incurred from gas fees are reduced, thus saving users more money that could otherwise be spent on purchases.

 No backdoor vulnerabilities: Similar solutions involve utilizing a backdoor for tokens to be allowlisted which opens up all sorts of vulnerabilities, but our method does not utilize a backdoor and so sidesteps the risks involved.